GetPageSpeed/nginx-extras-docs/docs/lua/upstream-healthcheck.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-upstream-healthcheck [v0.6](https://github.com/openresty/lua-resty-upstream-healthcheck/releases/tag/v0.06){target=_blank} released on Feb 28 2019.
+This document describes lua-resty-upstream-healthcheck [v0.8](https://github.com/openresty/lua-resty-upstream-healthcheck/releases/tag/v0.08){target=_blank} released on Mar 07 2023.

 <hr />